NDCB/generator/packages/ndcb-fs-ignore/README.md

 ## Usage

-A file exclusion rule has type `(file : File) => boolean` and returns `true` if and only if `file` is excluded by it.
+A file exclusion rule has type `(file : File) => boolean` and returns `true` if and only if `file` is excluded by test.

-Use the `compositeExclusionRule` function to compose exclusion rules together, such that a file is excluded if and only if any of the rules excludes it.
+Use the `compositeExclusionRule` function to compose exclusion rules together, such that a file is excluded if and only if any of the rules excludes test.

 Use the `exclusionRuleAsFilter` function to convert an exclusion rule into a filter for use when filtering over iterables.